-Hungary is a growing international student destination because it’s affordable, it promises a multicultural student environment, and it has some iconic landscapes and buildings.
+The popularity of Hungary as an international student destination is growing because it’s affordable, it promises a multicultural student environment, and it has some iconic landscapes and buildings.
 Students from Romania, Slovakia, France, Spain, and Italy are particularly drawn to Hungary.

-But you are also very likely to find yourself in the same class with students from Mongolia, Ecuador or India once you apply to a university in Hungary.
-So, if you want to do your higher education ‘the Hungarian way’, we’re here to guide you through.
+But you are also very likely to find yourself in the same class with students from Mongolia, Ecuador, or India once you apply to a university in Hungary.
+So, if you want to experience higher education ‘the Hungarian way’, we’re here to guide you through.

-General requirements for applying to a degree in Hungary
+General requirements for applying to a university in Hungary

-Depending on the degree level you want to apply to, there are some typical requirements that all prospective students have to meet:
+Depending on the degree level, there are some typical admission requirements that all prospective students have to meet:

 For a Bachelor’s degree

 - passing an entrance exam (only for some programmes)

 - Bachelor’s diploma (a four-year undergraduate degree is required if you apply for a one-year Master’s)